dwave.system.temperatures.fast_effective_temperature#

 num_reads

-is a key, must be compatible withnum_reads
+is provided, must be compatible withnum_reads

 root_scalar